itsspencer92/Cyber-Security/Cisco-I-Intro-to-Networks/week 5/Notes.md

   - Most multiport repaters have at least four ports, some have 24 or more.

 - A hub performs the same function as a repeater but with more outging ports to which bit signals are repated.
     - Most hubs have inicator lights for power which are link status netowrk activity and collisions.
 Each port has a link status indicator which glows green.
+    - Uplinking is making a connection between devices such as two switches.
 ----
 - Netowrk bandwith is the amount of data that can be transferred on a netowrk during a specifi interval.

+ - Netowrk switches are like hubs, which they are used to interconnect mutiplie computers so they can communicate wtih one another.
+    (A switch loooks like a hub)

+- When a device can send data and receive data simultaneously, it’s called full-duplex mode.